UK - Zurich - Lucerne

 Lucerne - Locarno

 Today is entirely yours to enjoy Locarno at your own pace.
-Known as the town with the warmest climate in Switzerland, it is almost unsurprising that it has been a popular holiday destination since the Roman Empire.
-Visit 15th century Castello Visconteo and you will see an exhibition of Roman and Bronze Age artefacts.
-Situated on the shore of Lake Maggiore, you may like to take a gentle walk along the idyllic shores or take a more ambitious walk up to the sanctuary of Madonna del Sasso, an important place of pilgrimage set amongst magnificent scenery, sitting above the town.
+Known as the town with the warmest climate in Switzerland, it’s been a popular holiday destination since the Roman Empire.
+Visit the 15th century Castello Visconteo and you’ll see an exhibition of Roman and Bronze Age artefacts.
+Situated on the shore of Lake Maggiore, you may like to take a gentle walk along the idyllic lake edge.
+Or use your Ticino ticket on the funicular and cable car, to visit the sanctuary of Madonna del Sasso, an important place of pilgrimage set amongst magnificent scenery.

 Brig - Zermatt